Den-is-me/create_hadoop_cluster/README.md

 This is done by multiplying two metrics: how many times a word appears in a document, and the inverse document frequency of the word across a set of documents.
 As set of documents, I used 4 different books in txt format: ['War and Peace'](/War_and_Peace.txt), ['Gone with the wind'](/TF-IDF/Gone_with_the_Wind.txt), ['Harry Potter and philosopher's stone'](/TF-IDF/Harry_Potter_and_PS.txt) and ['Bible'](/TF-IDF/Bible.txt).
 The main job consists of 3 phases:
-- 'TF' how many times a word appears in a document, like a previous job 'Word Count', but with some update.
+- 'TF' the term frequency of a word in a document.
+There are several ways of calculating this frequency, with the simplest being a raw count of instances a word appears in a document.
+Then, there are ways to adjust the frequency, by length of a document, or by the raw frequency of the most frequent word in a document.
 - 'IDF' this means, how common or rare a word is in the entire document set.
 The closer it is to 0, the more common a word is.
 This metric can be calculated by taking the total number of documents, dividing it by the number of documents that contain a word, and calculating the logarithm.
 - Combine the two previous results in the evaluation of TF-IDF words in the document.
 The higher the score, the more relevant that word is in that particular document.